juju/docs/src/en/tutorial-client-basic.md

 juju controllers
 ```

 This will return a list of all the controllers known to your Juju client.
-Here,
-a controller named 'lxd' is listed:
+Below, we have a controller named 'lxd':

 ```no-highlight
 Controller  Model    User   Access     Cloud/Region         Models  Machines    HA  Version